Rainbow Snow and Ice Cube Sensory Bin for Winter

 Snow sensory table ideas add such fun and interest to winter preschool learning.
 When it’s too blustery or cold to actually be outdoors, why not bring it all in for some indoor sensory play?!
-This fun ice sensory project incorporates the colors of the rainbow, allowing young children to explore touch and sight.
+This fun ice cube sensory project incorporates the colors of the rainbow, allowing young children to explore touch and sight.

 Preschool Snow and Ice Cube Sensory Bin for Winter is a wonderful snow sensory bin idea for those freezing months when ice activities are sometimes better when we bring them in!
 Add a dose of color, and you’re looking at nature in a whole new way.